HyVar/gentoo_to_mspl/README.md

 Note that this script for safety does not override existing data.
 Please run the following script to delete local data TODO

+The get-portage.sh script translates all the portage structure and it may take a lot of time (possibly hours).
+However, this script needs to be executed only the portage tree is updated (previous the execution of the cleanup scrip).

 Reconfigure
 ----------------------